-The Peak Downs Highway is used to transport essential mining inputs such as fuel, plant and equipment, construction material and explosives.
-As the main non-coal import/export gateway for the region, it is also used to transport a variety of freight including raw sugar and petroleum.
+As the principal access to the Bowen Basin and Galilee Basin coal and energy provinces, the Peak Downs Highway is an important regional route.
+The Peak Downs Highway is used to transport essential mining inputs such as fuel, plant and equipment, construction materials and explosives.
+It is also used to transport raw sugar and petroleum.

 Within Walkerston, the Peak Downs Highway passes through the town centre, which includes schools, community facilities and shops, resulting in poor amenity for the local residents.
-This section of the highway has a number of intersections that are becoming congested and will lead to longer travel times for commercial vehicles passing through the town.
+This section of the highway is also becoming congested, leading to longer travel times for commercial vehicles.

 Economic, social and environmental value

 The estimated benefits from the project are travel-time savings, along with vehicle operating cost savings, safety benefits, environmental benefits and residual value (that is, the estimated value of an asset at the end of its lease or the end of its life).

 A significant proportion of the vehicle operating costs and travel-time savings are attributed to commercial and freight vehicles, which is consistent with the aim to improve freight efficiency.